po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/02-Day/02-Day-LessonPlan.md

 * Navigate to `23-Ins_One-to-Many` and run `npm install` from the command line.
 Be sure to change the `.env.EXAMPLE` file into your own `.env` file with your credentials.
 To speed things up, run `node seeds/seed.js` as well to seed the database tables.

-* Run `npm start` from the command line and use Insomnia Core to demonstrate the following:
+* Run `npm start` from the command line and use Insomnia to demonstrate the following:

   * 🔑 When we perform a GET request to `/api/drivers/1`, we get a response like the following example&mdash;including not only the driver's license data but also an array of their owned cars: